W33 (nuclear warhead): Design

 Use control to prevent unauthorized firing of the weapon was provided by a cover fitted to the rear of the weapon with a combination lock.
 The cover prevented loading of the weapon into a gun.

 Tests

 The W33 is the third known model of gun-type fission weapons to have been detonated, and the second as a test explosion.
 The W33 was tested twice, first in Operation Plumbbob Laplace, on September 8, 1957 with a yield of 1 ktTNT, and the TX-33Y2 in Operation Nougat Aardvark on May 12, 1962, with a yield of 40 ktTNT.

 Neither test involved firing a W33 from an actual howitzer.
 Plumbbob Laplace was test fired with the device hanging from a balloon at an altitude of 750 ft.
 Nougat Aardvark was test fired underground at a depth of 1424 ft.

-Prior gun-type detonations were the Little Boy Mark-2 nuclear weapon used on Hiroshima in World War II, and a test firing of the W9 11 in nuclear artillery shell in test shot Upshot-Knothole Grable on May 25, 1953.
+Prior gun-type detonations were the Little Boy nuclear weapon used on Hiroshima in World War II, and a test firing of the W9 11 in nuclear artillery shell in test shot Upshot-Knothole Grable on May 25, 1953.